-1. You have been asked to do something you believe is dangerous to yourself or others.
+You have been asked to do something you believe is dangerous (poses an undue hazard) to yourself or others.

-- Write a report of the work refusal, inspection, and actions taken.
-They must also give you a copy.
+- Write a report of the work refusal, inspection, and actions taken (if they determined it was dangerous)

 - Continue to refuse, and

-- Call and make a complaint with the Alberta Government’s Occupational Health and Safety Contact Centre.
+- Notify the Alberta Government’s Occupational Health and Safety Contact Centre.

 - Phone: toll-free: 1-866-415-8690, Edmonton: 780-415-8690